code-distortion/backoff/README.md

     ->attempt($action);
 ```

+> ***Note:*** If you pass a *callable* default value, it will be called when the default is needed.
+Its return value will be returned.

+### Retry When Particular Exceptions Occur

 You can specify particular exception types to be caught and retried, along with the optional `$default` value to return if all attempts fail.

-### Retry When Particular Exceptions Occur

 ```php
 Backoff::exponential(1)